galaxyproject/galaxy-hub/src/events/gccbosc2018/keynotes/index.md

 Both conferences have a tradition of excellent keynote speakers that address the big picture and current trends in bioinformatics.
 GCC BOSC is delighted to continue this tradition in 2018.

-## BOSC / GCC Keynote: Fernando Pérez
+## BOSC / GCC Joint Keynote: Fernando Pérez

 **[Berkeley Institute for Data Science](https://bids.berkeley.edu/), [University of California Berkeley](https://berkeley.edu/)**